commercelayer/commercelayer-docs-api/abstracts/inventory_stock_location.md

-Stock levels build a hierarchy of stock locations within an inventory model.
+Inventory stock location build a hierarchy of stock locations within an inventory model.
 In case an SKU is available in more stock locations, it gets shipped from those with the highest priority.